 Observations from public workshop: Panelists noted that current approaches to informed consent for research make it difficult for people to understand their commitments or remain engaged with a project after agreements are signed.
-This is particularly true in the context of consent for research beyond the initial study that may be complex

-&lt;sup>45 Kim, J., Kim, H., Bell, E.A., Bath, T., Paul, P., Pham, A., Jiang, X., Zheng, K., & Ohno-Machado, L. (2019).
-Patient perspectives about decisions to share medical data and biospecimens for research.
-JAMA Network Open, 2, e199550; Kraft, S.A., Cho, M.K., Gillespie, K.A., Halley, M.C., Varsava, N., Ormond, K.E., Luft, H.S., Wilfond, B.S., & Soo-Jin Lee, S. (2018).
+This is particularly true in the context of consent for research beyond the initial study that may be complex or challenging to understand, such as when using PPRL.
+They acknowledged that research participants would like more control over how their data are used and reused and that this may be at odds with the open science doi:10.1001/jamanetworkopen.2019.9550; Kraft, S.A., Cho, M.K., Gillespie, K.A., Halley, M.C., Varsava, N., Ormond, K.E., Luft, H.S., Wilfond, B.S., & Soo-Jin Lee, S. (2018).
 Beyond consent: Building trusting relationships with diverse populations in precision medicine research.
-American Journal of Bioethics, 18, 20-23; Mello, M.M., Lieou, V., & Goodman, S.N.
+American Journal of Bioethics, 18, 20-23. doi:10.1080/15265161.2018.1431322; Mello, M.M., Lieou, V., & Goodman, S.N.
 (2018).
 Clinical trial participants' views of the risks and benefits of data sharing.
-New England Journal of Medicine, 378, 2202-2211; Wilkins, C.H., Mapes, B.M., Jerome, R.N., Villalta-Gil, V., Pulley, J.M., & Harris, P.A.
+New England Journal of Medicine, 378, 2202-2211. doi:10.1056/NEJMsa1713258; Wilkins, C.H., Mapes, B.M., Jerome, R.N., Villalta-Gil, V., Pulley, J.M., & Harris, P.A.
 (2019).
 Understanding what information is valued by research participants, and why.
-Health Affairs, 38, 399-407.
+Health Affairs, 38, 399-407. doi:10.1377/hlthaff.2018.05046 movement in biomedical research.
+One suggestion was that government infrastructure be developed to give participants greater access to more control and security in sharing their data.
+Such a platform could be used for improving transparency around how personal data are used, though the use of such infrastructure might also be confounded by potential lack of trust in government oversight of personal data.
+Several panelists suggested seeking input from communities and participants as a first step during research design with an emphasis on understanding the plurality of approaches for obtaining consent and cultivating processes tailored to communities.